Global Refugee Resettlement: Background and Selected Issues

 Resettlement Country: Criteria for Selection.
 UNHCR considers several factors when deciding where to resettle eligible refugees, including family or other significant connections; resettlement country criteria; timing (normal, urgent, emergency); availability of quota or places; refugee input (but the refugee cannot choose); and/or prior agreement with a resettlement country.
 Countries vary in their approach and priorities with regard to resettlement, depending on the individual case and circumstance.
 Resettlement is determined in part by whether the case involves an individual or a group.
 With many individual cases, UNHCR will have a detailed history of refugee status (biometric data and other information).
 If the person arrived as part of a group (or as a "prima facie" refugee), registration would have taken place in a camp or at a point of arrival, but more information and review would be required to make a determination on resettlement eligibility.

-check against their own databases and intelligence information.
+Security.
+Resettlement countries tend to have extensive security measures; UNHCR typically has relied on them to check against their own databases and intelligence information.
 UNHCR does not perform security checks; it has no access to terrorist databases.
-When UNHCR conducts RSD interviews to ensure that the person is eligible for refugee status under the Convention, it screens for exclusion factors such as the commission of crimes against humanity or serious nonpolitical crimes.
+When UNHCR conducts RSD interviews to ensure refugee status eligibility under the Convention, it screens for exclusion factors such as the commission of crimes against humanity or serious nonpolitical crimes.
 If UNHCR makes such a discovery, it may withdraw the individual from the resettlement pool or even deny refugee status, depending upon the situation.
 Because resettlement places are scarce, problematic cases are likely to be set aside unless the person is in imminent peril.
 Biometric data plays a key role in resettlement by providing continual identification that confirms the person who registered as a refugee is the same person referred for resettlement.
 It also ensures greater protection and assistance for refugees by minimizing fraud and linking information across locations.

 U.S. Policy and Congressional Role